Chidi Njokuani: Kickboxing & Muay Thai career

-Mixed martial arts
+Mixed martial arts career

 Resurrection Fighting Alliance

 Having compiled a 7–3 record as a mixed martial artist, Njokuani signed with the Resurrection Fighting Alliance in 2012.
 He made his RFA debut at RFA 3: Stevenson vs. Cochrane, against Bobby Cooper.
 He won via the first decision of his career.

 Njokuani then was paired up with Phil Dace at RFA 4.
 He won via TKO.

 Njokuani fought Jeremy Kimball at RFA 7 and lost via submission.

 Bellator MMA

 In June 2015, it was announced that Njokuani had signed with Bellator MMA.
 He made his debut against Ricky Rainey at Bellator 146 on November 20, 2015.
 He won the fight by unanimous decision.